omarKmal/JavaScript-lessons-text/README.md

 # JavaScript lessons text
-This files consist from : basic js syntax , dom , bom and ES6
+This files consist of : basic js syntax , dom , bom and ES6